wte4j/wte4j/README.md

 https://github.com/wte4j/wte4j/releases

+1. Download Tomcat 7 from http://tomcat.apache.org/ (min Version 7) and unarchive it
-Download a .zip or .tar.gz release, unarchive it, then follow the instructions in the wte4j-showcase/README.md file.
+2. Download a .zip or .tar.gz release, unarchive it.
+3. Copy the wars/wte4j-showcase.war file in tomcats webapp folder
+4. Start tomcat.
+Showcase will be available at http://localhost:8080/wte4j-showcase

 For a more detailed documentation visit this project's wiki here: https://github.com/wte4j/wte4j/wiki